riony/Mott-MacDonald-Digital-Ventures/README.md

 " python .\script.py -f accumRainfall.csv -r 5 -p 30 -a 60 "
 -
-within a suitable python 3.7 environment the only other file required is that the .csv dataset be in the same folder location as the script
+within a suitable python 3.7 environment.
+The only other file required is that the .csv dataset be in the same folder location as the script

-The tags are as follow
+The tags are as follow:

 -f is the input dataset filename

 -r is the temporal resolution for deaccumulation of the data, this is given in minutes, reccommended to use 1-5 and in whole numbers

--p is the period for which the max rainfall amount is to be found for, in minutes, for the given task it was 30 -a is the period which the data is accumulated for, in minutes, in this task it was 60
+-p is the period for which the max rainfall amount is to be found for, in minutes, for the given task it was 30

+-a is the period which the data is accumulated for, in minutes, in this task it was 60

 The output for the variables in the example above is